manuel-uberti/manuel-uberti.github.io/_posts/2016-10-22-java8-experience.md

 programming in a declarative fashion made it easier to read and understand.
 My aim exactly.

-To the rest of team it all looked like syntactic sugar at first.
+To the rest of the team it all looked like syntactic sugar at first.
 One team member advised me to spread lambdas as little as possible.
-Fortunately, he soon came to appreciate my efforts and suggested to not be afraid of refactor code smells if I felt like it.
+Fortunately, he soon came to appreciate my efforts and suggested not to be afraid of refactoring code smells if I felt like it.

 As much as I like working with lambdas and streams, not to mention `LocalDate`, the Java 8 feature that really shines in our codebase is `CompletableFuture`.